• 11/29/2024

 Fill Your Guests With Christmas Cheer

-Christmas has a built-in color palette of two colors that are easy to find: red and green.
-With gold and silver accents, you can make your wedding the event of the year and bring guests a sense of comfort.
-Nearly half of all Americans say Christmas is their favorite holiday.
+Christmas has a built-in color palette of two easy-to-find colors — red and green.
+With gold and silver accents, you can make your wedding the event of the year and bring guests comfort.

 You don’t have to have your wedding on Christmas to have a festive wedding, either.
 You can bring in some extra anticipation for this upcoming holiday by blending it with your wedding!